spikehq/docs.spike.sh/alerts/pushover.md

 With [Pushover](https://pushover.net), you can get alerts via Mobile push notifications by connecting and add Pushover to your escalation policy

+You can get Pushover alerts for -
+1. Incidents & escalations
+2. On-call shift start and end

+{% hint style="info" %}
+Spike triggers Pushover alerts are "high" priority so they bypass your Do not disturb settings.
+{% endhint %}

 **Connect Pushover**

 ![Connect Pushover in account settings](<../.gitbook/assets/Group 2 (4).png>)
 ‌
 Alert via Pushover at the time of creating an escalation policy.

 ![Alert Via Pushover](<../.gitbook/assets/Group 3 (3).png>)